 Our Readers' Biggest Challenges for Finishing UFOs

 While we all have good intentions of finishing our UFOs (unfinished objects) in a timely manner, sometimes we lack the motivation!
 We asked our Facebook readers what their biggest challenges are for finishing those projects.
-We relate to many of these!
+We can relate to many of these!

 "Not having any qualified aliens to fly them." – Cherie L.